I am Gazan and Honour is my home

 Blind of sight, robbed of power,

-Lost in darkness, hour by hour.
+Lost in darkness, hour after hour.

-I can't see where the shells land,
+I cannot see where the shells land,

 Oh, my friend, with no helping hand.